goradd/got/README.md

     {{join <slice>, <string>}}<block>{{join}}    Joins the items of a slice with a string.

 Join will execute the <block> for each item of <slice>.
-Within <block> the variable "_i" will be an integer representing the index of the slic item, and "_j" will be the item itself. <block> should include GoT commands to output text. <string> will be output between the output of each item, creating an effect similar to joining a slice of strings.
+Within <block> the variable "_i" will be an integer representing the index of the slice item, and "_j" will be the item itself. <block> starts in text mode, but you can put GoT commands in it. <string> will be output between the output of each item, creating an effect similar to joining a slice of strings.